Principal Investigator

 Undergraduate Alumni

 Esmeralda studied oxidative stress and ischemic tolerance in seal and human cells.
-Esme went to grad school at Thomas Jefferson University and now works in biotech.
+Esme went to grad school at Thomas Jefferson University and is currently a Scientist at Avid Bioservices.